Allee Willis: Early life

 Willis was born and grew up in Detroit, Michigan, where she attended Mumford High School.
 Her parents were Jewish.
 Her father, Nathan, was a scrapyard dealer.
 Her mother, Rose, an elementary school teacher, died suddenly while Willis was a teenager.
 Willis had a sister, Marlen Frost, and a brother, Kent Willis.

 Willis's love of black music and culture developed early.
 As a teenager, Willis said she liked to hang out outside Motown Records to listen to the music coming through the walls.
-Although she loved her father, race was an issue that sometimes came between them.
-When she left for college, he wrote, "Stay away from Black culture."
-Her last words to him were, "I just got the gig to write The Color Purple."

-She attended the University of Wisconsin-Madison and was a journalism major.
-She said she was a sorority member and later became an activist, "marching and demonstrating" during the 60s.
+She attended the University of Wisconsin-Madison as a journalism major, was a member of the Sigma Delta Tau sorority and later became an activist, "marching and demonstrating" during the 60s.
 After college, she moved to New York City in 1969 and worked as a secretary at Columbia Records as a copywriter, writing liner notes and advertising material, before turning to songwriting and performing.

 Career

-Her first and only album, Childstar, in 1974, did not sell well, and she stopped performing because she did not enjoy it.
-However, the album attracted the interest of Bonnie Raitt, who became the first musician to cover one of her songs.
-After moving to Los Angeles, she worked as a songwriter at A&M Records from 1977, and also wrote songs with, and for, Patti LaBelle and Herbie Hancock.
+Willis' sole album, Childstar, in 1974, did not sell well, and she subsequently stopped performing.
+The album attracted the interest of Bonnie Raitt, who became the first musician to record one of Willis' songs.
+After moving to Los Angeles, Willis worked as a songwriter at A&M Records from 1977, and also wrote songs with, and for, Patti LaBelle and Herbie Hancock.

 She worked at a comedy club and hung posters for four years.
 A mutual friend introduced her to Verdine White, and in turn to Maurice White of Earth, Wind & Fire.
 In the late 1970s she worked with Maurice White on the lyrics for her first big hit, "September", among other songs, and then co-wrote "Boogie Wonderland" with Jon Lind and "In the Stone" with Maurice White and David Foster.

-Willis also wrote songs for artists including Debby Boone, Rita Coolidge, Crystal Gayle, Sister Sledge, Jennifer Holliday, Gladys Knight and the Pips, Cyndi Lauper, Crystal Waters, and Taylor Dayne.
+Willis also wrote songs for artists including Debby Boone, Rita Coolidge, Crystal Gayle, Sister Sledge, Jennifer Holliday, Gladys Knight & the Pips, Cyndi Lauper, Crystal Waters, and Taylor Dayne.
 Songs she co-composed for other artists that became hits include "Lead Me On" by Maxine Nightingale, "Neutron Dance" by the Pointer Sisters, "What Have I Done to Deserve This?" by Pet Shop Boys featuring Dusty Springfield, and "I'll Be There for You" by The Rembrandts.
-"I'll Be There for You" was used as the theme song of the sitcom Friends and went on to become one of the biggest television theme songs yet.
+"I'll Be There for You" was used as the theme song of the sitcom Friends and went on to become one of the most popular television theme songs up to that point.
 Willis jokingly referred to this song as "the whitest song I ever wrote".
-In 1995 Willis was Emmy-nominated for "I'll Be There for You".
+In 1994 Willis was Emmy-nominated for "I'll Be There for You".